taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Righting Software (2019) by Juval Löwy
 - The Deadline: A Novel about Project Management by Tom DeMarco
 - Team Geek: A Software Developer's Guide to Working Well with Others by Brian W. Fitzpatrick, Ben Collins-Sussman
+- The Art of Project Management by Scott Berkun

 Organization Management